1.0 OBJECT OF THE GAME

 2.1 How to Rack

-To begin the game of 8-ball, the 15 colored balls are placed randomly in a triangle, called a “rack”.
-The base of the rack is parallel to the short end of the pool table and is positioned so the ball in the tip of the rack is located on the center of the foot spot.
-The balls in the rack are pressed together tightly to acquire a solid rack, and remain in contact after the rack is removed.
+The balls are racked randomly with the base of the rack is parallel to the short end of the pool table and is positioned so the ball in the tip of the rack is located on the center of the foot spot.
 Within the rack, the 8-ball is centered while the two corners are occupied by the two opposite groups (one solid ball and one striped ball).
-The game begins with the cue ball in hand placed anywhere behind the head string.
-The head string is the quarter of the billiard table farthest from the rack, or an area also commonly referred to as the “kitchen.”

 2.2 Rack Your Own

-When there is no official available, each breaking player shall be responsible for providing himself/herself a legal and solid rack.
+When there is no official available, each breaking player shall be responsible for providing themselves a legal and solid rack.

 3.0 LEGAL BREAK SHOT